Mike Wallace (American football): 2012 season

 After the 2011 season, Wallace held out from all of the team's OTAs, and held out the majority of training camp.
 He reported on August 28, 2012.

+Wallace started off the 2012 season with three consecutive games with a touchdown, including a 123-yard game against Oakland in Week 3.
+In Week 4, against San Diego, he had seven receptions for 112 receiving yards and two receiving touchdowns in the 34–24 loss.
+He finished the 2012 season with 64 receptions for 836 receiving yards and eight receiving touchdowns.
 Wallace became a free agent at the conclusion of the 2012 season.

 Miami Dolphins

 On March 12, 2013, Wallace was reportedly signed by the Miami Dolphins in a five-year deal worth $60 million.
-Wallace's father revealed that despite the fact that the Minnesota Vikings offered a bigger contract, Mike decided to move his home to a warmer Miami.
+Wallace's father revealed that, despite that the Minnesota Vikings offered a bigger contract, Mike decided to move his home to a warmer Miami.
+Wallace had four games going over the 100-yard mark in the 2013 season, finishing with 73 receptions for 930 receiving yards and five receiving touchdowns.

+In Week 16 of the 2014 season, Wallace had two receiving touchdowns against the Minnesota Vikings in the 37–35 victory.
+In the 2014 season, Wallace had 67 receptions for 862 receiving yards and ten receiving touchdowns.

 Minnesota Vikings

 On March 13, 2015, the Dolphins traded Wallace and a 2015 seventh-round pick to the Minnesota Vikings in exchange for a 2015 fifth-round pick (Jay Ajayi).

-In Week 1, Wallace led the Vikings with six catches and 63 receiving yards on seven targets in their 20-3 loss to the San Francisco 49ers on Monday night.
-Wallace caught his first touchdown pass as a member of the Minnesota Vikings against the Denver Broncos in Week 4.
-The catch came late in the first half, right after linebacker Anthony Barr recorded his first career interception.
-He finished with eight catches for 83 yards.
-For the year Wallace totaled the fewest catches, yards and yards per reception of any season in his career (although the Vikings as a whole put up far fewer passing yards than the Steelers or Dolphins).
+Wallace caught his first touchdown pass as a Viking in Week 4 against the Denver Broncos.

-On March 8, 2016, Wallace was released by the Vikings; he had 39 receptions for 473 yards in his only season in Minnesota.
+On March 8, 2016, Wallace was released by the Vikings.
+He had 39 receptions for 473 yards in his only season in Minnesota.

 Baltimore Ravens

 On March 15, 2016, Wallace signed a two-year, $11.5 million contract with the Baltimore Ravens.
 In the Ravens' season opener against the Buffalo Bills, he scored his team's only touchdown off a 66-yard catch and run, as he and the Ravens won 13–7.
 The following week, he scored two touchdowns in a 20-point comeback victory over the Cleveland Browns.
+In Week 7, he had ten receptions for 120 receiving yards against the New York Jets.
 In Week 9, against his former team the Pittsburgh Steelers, Wallace caught a 95-yard touchdown from Joe Flacco in a 21–14 victory.
+He finished the 2016 season with 72 receptions for 1,017 receiving yards and four receiving touchdowns.

+In Week 5 of the 2017 season, Wallace had three receptions for 133 receiving yards in the 30–17 victory over the Oakland Raiders.
+In Week 13, against the Detroit Lions, he had five receptions for 116 receiving yards in the 44–20 victory.
+In the 2017 season, Wallace appeared in 15 games and started 14.
+He had 52 receptions for 748 receiving yards and four receiving touchdowns.